Loaded Dice: Yahtzee in the Lamestream Media

 But now the good name of Yahtzee is dragged through the mud as a replacement for the word ‘Nazi'.
 Most social media sites rightfully censor the party's name to target hate speech.
 That leaves a linguistic void, however, that users will inevitably fill.
 A rhyming word is a quick and simple substitute, but to associate Yahtzee in any way with hate is a bridge too far.

 Social Media tech titans must harness the anti-Yahtzee rhetoric on their platforms.
-Yahtzee is a non-violent, all-inclusive game - making it a poor code word to refer to radical political groups.
+Yahtzee is a non-violent, all-inclusive game - making it a poor and downright nonsensical code word to refer to radical political groups.

 With all the media bias against Yahtzee, it's easy to feel browbeat.
 But while instances of positive representation in the media are few and far between, they do exist.
 The original Star Trek series is a notable exception, having Mr. Spock reference that Yahtzee remains well-known across the galaxy far into the future.
 And using Yahtzee as a cry of excitement after a home-run or as a punchline after sexual climax may well be net-positive uses of the word.

 It remains up to us, the dice patriots, to reclaim the sanctity of Yahtzee.
+Corporate bigwigs and corrupt institutions must be dealt with in the same manner as a lowly Yahtzee cheat.
 It's time to make a stand against the corrupt media that distorts the good word.
 The line must be drawn here!
 This far, no further!

 In Dice We Trust,